flvossen/data-project-group-19/README.md

 **genera.counts.tsv:** This file contains the count data for different genera.

-**metadata.tsv:** This file contains metadata related to the genera, which is necessary for various analyses in both the R and Python scripts.
+**metadata.tsv:** This file contains metadata related to the genera, which is necessary for various analyses in both the Rmd and Python scripts.

+Download both datasets in raw file.

 ## How to run the code:
-**ResearchQuestion1&2.Rmd:** download the raw file and open this in Rstudio, and click run all.
+**ResearchQuestion1&2.Rmd:** Download the raw files and open them in RStudio.
+Specify the location of the downloaded datasets in the code, then click 'Run All' to execute the entire script.

 **machinelearning.py:**